MelonKony/millmint/site/fiction/cherry.md

 Large eucalypts scattered brown and green leaves down the road, their limbs haunting and pale in the dull morning light.
 As was typical of the early morning, there were no cars out.
 A clanking of steel freight railcars in a distant siding was the only noise at all.

 The warm light of a café window caught Tzipora’s interest, and after assessing the activity inside conspicuously, she opened the door and a bell rang out.
-The heater was on and they hung their winter capes on the coatrack as Tzipora spoke with the elderly Algic owner, who was at one of the tables with an extinguished cigarette and newspaper.
+The heater was on and they hung their winter capes on the coat rack as Tzipora spoke with the elderly Algic owner, who was at one of the tables with an extinguished cigarette and newspaper.

 ‘Are you open, madame?’